haframjolk/epsilon/README.md

 ./serve.py
 ```

+For production use I recommend setting up a reverse proxy using Apache or nginx and serving requests to Epsilon at <http://127.0.0.1:8080>.

 Votes are written to the results file when the election ends.
 To end the election, simply stop the Epsilon process by pressing <kbd>CTRL</kbd>+<kbd>C</kbd>.